kyverno/KDP/proposals/resource_cache.md

 # Implementation

 Resource cache will require an in-memory cache that will be stored in every controller.
-We will store both type of context entries as follows:
+We will store both types of context entries as follows:

 ## Kubernetes resource

-Kyverno will use kubernetes dynamic client to create generic informers and listers to cache any kubernetes resource.
+Kyverno will use Kubernetes dynamic client to create generic informers and listers to cache any Kubernetes resource.
 These listers will then be stored in the cache and will be accessed when they are referenced in a policy.

 ## External API Call